swiss-seismological-service/sed-SeisComP-contributions/apps/scvsmag/README.md

 \page scvsml scvsmaglog

-*scvsmaglog* is part of a new SeisComp3 implementation of the [Virtual Seismologist]( http://www.seismo.ethz.ch/research/vs) (VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the 'SED Public License for SeisComP3 Contributions' (http://www.seismo.ethz.ch/static/seiscomp_contrib/license.txt ).
+*scvsmaglog* is part of a new SeisComP implementation of the [Virtual Seismologist]( http://www.seismo.ethz.ch/research/vs) (VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the 'SED Public License for SeisComP Contributions' (http://www.seismo.ethz.ch/static/seiscomp_contrib/license.txt ).
 It logs the VS magnitude messages received from *scvsmag* and, once an event has timed out, generates report files.
 These report files are saved